 - Here, you’ll enter a title for your product, a description, images, pricing, and shipping

 As you add products to your store, keep in mind that you can always change the product details later.
 You may find that your pricing needs adjusting, or maybe you’ve got additional distribution centers throughout the country and can lower the shipping costs.

 3. Choose a Shopify Theme

-A theme is a visual representation of what your customers see when they visit your Shopify store.
+A theme is the visual representation of what your customers see when they visit your Shopify store.
 The colors, format, and fonts all play into the theme, or template, of your store.
 If you only want to sell on social media, you don’t need to complete this step if you choose the Shopify Lite plan since that’s the only one without an online store.